Gabriel Arias Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.71).
+- The Blue Jays have a 3.72 team ERA that ranks first among all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (154 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The right-hander's last time out came on Saturday against the Cincinnati Reds, when he threw six innings, surrendering two earned runs while giving up three hits.
+- In his last appearance on Sunday against the Cincinnati Reds, the left-hander threw five innings, allowing no earned runs while surrendering four hits.

+- The 36-year-old has a 1.89 ERA and 7.1 strikeouts per nine innings across four games this season, while giving up a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.